21st Division (Philippines)

-The 21st Infantry Division was a division of the Philippine Army under the United States Army Forces in the Far East (USAFFE).
+The 21st Infantry Division was one of the 10 reserve division of the Philippine Army mobilized under the United States Army Forces in the Far East (USAFFE).
 The unit was involved in the delaying action against the Japanese invasion in the plains of Central Luzon, and the Battle of Bataan in 1942.

 History

 Mobilization

-When the Command and General Staff Course (CGSC) in Baguio was concluded on November 17, 1942, the Philippine Army was absorbed into the United States Army Forces in the Far East (USAFFE).
+When the Command and General Staff Course (CGSC) in Baguio was concluded on November 17, 1941, the Philippine Army was absorbed into the United States Army Forces in the Far East (USAFFE).
 The new graduates of the CGSC and the Philippine Scouts would form the backbone of the 10 divisions called up for the defense of Philippine Islands.